MetricTones/MetricTones/README.md

 - 👋 Hi, I’m @MetricTones
 - 👀 I’m interested in web dev, arts, music, and various other brain-stimulating activities.
-- 🌱 I’m currently learning full stack with HTML, CSS, & JavaScript, as well as machine learning (ml5) and beyond.
+- 🌱 I’m currently learning full stack with HTML, CSS, & JavaScript, and Svelte/SvelteKit.
-- 💞️ I’m looking to collaborate on Glitchbox!
+- 💞️ I’m looking to collaborate on Dream Seuquence!
 - 📫 How to reach me: metrictones@gmail.com

 <!---